WesleyDev184/hub_solidario/README.md

 ## Overview

-Rotary is an all-in-one developer tool that bridges a powerful backend API with a responsive Flutter mobile application, designed to optimize orthopedic inventory and loan management.
-It offers a scalable, modular architecture that simplifies resource tracking, user roles, and transaction workflows.
+Rotary is a solution that integrates a powerful backend API with a responsive Flutter mobile app designed to streamline orthopedic inventory and loan management.
+It offers a modular and scalable architecture that simplifies asset tracking, user roles, and transaction workflows.

 ### Why Rotary?